justin-napolitano/giving-up/index.md

 ### Feeling Pressured to Have Sex

 Well, I've written about porn.. here we go.
-I have felt pressured to have sex or be intimate when I feel uncomfortable doing so.
-I am in a space where the power dynamics of sex just do not feel right to me most of the time.
-I don't really want to sleep with someone that I feel is trying to honeypot me.
-That has happened before.
-I do not like it.
-I hate that I am writing this.. it seems as if I am oversharing.. which I am.. but it is authentic.
+I have felt pressured to have sex when I feel uncomfortable.
+I am in a space where I feel badly about having sex for pleasure.. or maybe its about having sex just for the sake of having sex.
+I am not sure how to describe my feelings.
+I just feel like I've been pressured... by both sexes despite not really wanting to be intimate.
+So I'm going to give that up.

+## Time

+So there is a movie called the Great Beauty  The premise of the film.
+It is all bullshit.
+Or at least that is my take away.
+I would say the most meaninful part of the film is when the proto tells the audience that he is too old to do thing he does not want to do.
+I like that.
+I am going to try to live by that.